franciscojavierarceo/franciscojavierarceo.github.io/content/posts/2021-goals/2021-goals.md

 While I feel lucky to have endured the pandemic without contracting COVID or suffering job losses, it has been quite isolating.
 I know that I'm not alone in feeling that and we're all getting through this in our own ways.
 Regardless, I found that writing my thoughts out loud was helpful, so I suppose I'll continue writing for now.

-Since I'll try to be writing more I figured I'd share some of my goals for the new year; so, here are my foolish high-level goals in some unknown order:
+Since I'm going to try to write more I figured I'd share some of my goals for the new year; so, here are my foolish high-level goals in some unknown order:

 1. Be a better husband
 2. Talk less, listen more